 Michael D. Johnson, Ph.D., is an advocate for improving engineering education through hands-on, experiential learning.
 He has helped thousands of students understand the real-world application of their studies.
-His work to “bridge the practice gap” has enhanced engineering technology education in his department, his community, his professional societies and at ABET as a Program Evaluator (PEV) for the Engineering Technology Accreditation Commission (ETAC).
+His work to “bridge the practice gap” has enhanced engineering technology education in his department, his community, his professional societies and at ABET as a program evaluator for the Engineering Technology Accreditation Commission (ETAC).

 Johnson’s contributions to engineering technology education were recognized by the American Society for Engineering Education (ASEE) last year when they awarded him with not one, but two 2020 ASEE Awards: the Frederick J. Berger Award and the National Engineering Technology Teaching Award.